-According to Gartner, Inc., a business research and advisory organization, 8.4 billion connected “things” will be in use in 2017 with an expected 20.4 billion by 2020.
+According to Gartner, Inc., a business research and advisory organization, an expected 20.4 billion connected “things” will be in use by 2020.
 The exponential growth of IoT devices, such as smart TVs, digital cable boxes, smart meters and security cameras, offers business to business (B2B) and business to consumer (B2C) users numerous opportunities such as responsive services, enhanced experiences and convenience, to name a few.

 For electronic physical security systems, the IoT allows organizations to remotely monitor, identify and respond to safety and security issues.
 Digital keys can be quickly changed, for example, to limit or allow access, adding an extra layer of security to the system.

 But with interconnected technology comes cyberthreats in the form of phishing, worms, bots, ransomware and malware techniques used by attackers who manipulate vulnerabilities within network administration software and operating systems.

 Symantec, in its 2017 Internet Security Threat Report, offers these sobering statistics from its analysis of 2016 data:

 - 1 in 2,596 emails contained phishing attempts

 - 229 thousand web attacks blocked, on average, per day

 - IoT devices were attacked on average once every two minutes

 To put the numbers into context, an October 2016 attack made headlines when hacked cameras led to a massive distributed denial of service (DDOS) attack against websites like Amazon, Twitter, Spotify, Yelp, Netflix and Reddit.
 An army of botnets, known as Mirai, wreaked havoc by either knocking the targeted websites offline or severely decreasing a site’s operational bandwidth.